 What Are the Legal Consequences of Failing to Pay at Aaron’s?

-Aaron’s isn’t going to call the police on you or enter your house, but they will take action if you don’t pay.
-After calling you and your references, if Aaron’s is unable to get in touch with you and it’s clear that you’re making no effort to get in touch with them or to make payments, they’ll sell your debt to a debt collection agency.
+Can Aaron’s call the police on you?
+Aaron’s isn’t going to call the police on you or enter your house.
+But after calling you and your references, if Aaron’s is unable to get in touch with you and it’s clear that you’re making no effort to get in touch with them or to make payments, they’ll sell your debt to a debt collection agency.
 How long it takes to do this is up to each individual store.
 After selling to a debt collection agency, Aaron’s has nothing to do with you or the merchandise they rented to you.
 The debt collectors will be the people attempting to find you, as the money you owed Aaron’s will now be owed to the debt collection agency.
 From this point on, it’s up to the debt collection agency as to how they want to go about getting the money you owe.

 Debt collection agencies are typically more capable of finding someone who owes money; they’ll start by contacting the people around you such as family members and neighbors, and if that isn’t enough, they may even use private investigators.
 They also often have access to information about the debtor’s assets, such as bank accounts, which they use to help determine a repayment plan.